ollytom/apub/doc/apas.md

 Likes and Dislikes are silently dropped by `apserve`.
 The reader can decide whether this is a workaround, feature, or bug.

+Accept and Rejects from Follow requests can be received via ActivityPub and delivered as mail but for notifications only.
+The reverse does not work;
+**apas** cannot read a Follow request from a mail message.

 To simplifly delivery to local mailboxes,
 Actors served by `apserve` have no shared inbox/outbox.